 Our President, Joanna Cheng, is responsible for the overall running of the orchestra.
 She deals with things like auditions, sponsorship, tours, rehearsal venues, and many of the numerous odd-jobs that crop up.

-CUSO's Junior Conductor, Jack Bazalgette, conducts the orchestra!
-Together with the President and the Senior Conductor, he also makes the final decisions on repertoire (after an orchestral vote).
+CUSO's Conductor, Henry Websdale, conducts the orchestra!
+Together with the President and the other Conductor, he also makes the final decisions on repertoire (after an orchestral vote).

 Our Concert Manager, Tara Hill, handles booking of concert and rehearsal venues, and is responsible for producing programmes and tickets for each concert.

 Our Librarian, Siobhan Connellan, hires and provides the sheet music for everyone in the orchestra.

 Our Orchestral Manager, Zack Millar, ensures that everything—stands, chairs and even musicians—is in place so that the orchestra can rehearse and perform.
 He also arranges instrument hire for the orchestra, and fixes players for concerts.

 Our Publicity Officer, Alice Bell, makes sure that our concerts get the audiences they deserve, through production of posters and flyers, and liaising with local and student press.

 Our Junior Treasurer, Rachel Wong, manages the orchestra's finances, and liaises with the Charity Commission and University authorities.